mnrj-vv-w/developer-experience-paper/README.md

 **Subtitle**: A Structural Solution to VC-Driven Instability

+### Scope and Methodology Note

+This paper distinguishes clearly between:
+- **Documented facts** (based on public documentation and observable changes),
+- **Developer experience** (based on the author’s direct experience),
+- **Structural interpretation** (analytical hypotheses).

+References to specific platforms or tools in the paper are based on publicly observable behavior or personal experience, and are not intended as factual claims about internal intent, competence, or organizational quality.
+This paper aims to contribute constructively to discussions on improving developer experience across the industry.

 ### Overview
 This paper analyzes the structural instability in modern developer tools caused by VC funding models, and proposes a "cushion layer" solution based on clean architecture principles.